This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 - Late fees and default/legal fees not to be charged

-- Extend the term of the loan (people usually do not exit financial hardship with money for higher repayments)
+- To deal with any arrears by extending the term of the loan (people usually do not exit financial hardship with money for higher repayments)

 - A reduction in the interest rate or a stop in interest charges for a length of time (this is more likely to work for credit cards)